 “We have good evidence that health care delivered in teams is more efficient and more effective, yet we continue to educate our health professionals in silos,” said Maryjoan D. Ladden, Ph.D., R.N., F.A.A.N., senior program officer at RWJF.
 “To meet the public’s health needs, health professions educators must teach and model collaborative practice and team-based models of care.
 While some health professions schools are making these changes, it’s not happening fast enough or broadly enough.
 By putting forward these competencies, we hope to accelerate efforts to transform health professions education in the United States.”

-The new competencies are outlined in Core Competencies for Interprofessional Collaborative Practice, which was produced by an expert panel convened in 2009 by the Interprofessional Education Collaborative (IPEC).
+The competencies are outlined in Core Competencies for Interprofessional Collaborative Practice, which was produced by the Interprofessional Education Collaborative (IPEC).
 The panel was charged with identifying individual-level core interprofessional competencies for future health professionals.
 It proposed four domains of core competencies needed to provide integrated, high-quality care to patients within the nation’s current, evolving health care system.
 It also identified 38 specific sub-competencies that describe the essential behaviors across the four domains.
 The panel recommended that future health professionals be able to:

 The second report, Team-Based Competencies, Building a Shared Foundation for Education and Clinical Practice, results from a conference sponsored by RWJF, the Health Resources and Services Administration, the Josiah Macy Jr. Foundation and the ABIM Foundation in partnership with IPEC.
 Held in February, the conference brought together more than 80 leaders from various health professions to preview the core competencies presented by IPEC, and create action strategies to use them to “transform health professional education and health care delivery in the United States.”